-Placement exams Japanese may be completed during Fall Orientation.
+Placement exams for Japanese may be completed during Fall Orientation.

 The Furman University Police Department oversees the vehicle registration process.
 Please visit the Parking Information website to register your car, request a parking pass, and familiarize yourself with Furman’s parking policies.
 Vehicle registration for the 2020-2021 academic year will open in August.

 We have joined a number of the nation’s top schools in offering AlcoholEdu for College and Haven as a component of our alcohol and sexual assault prevention initiative.
 Whether you abstain from alcohol or not, this program will help you make well-informed decisions about alcohol.
 You will receive an email in August with further instructions on how to complete this step.

 Learn about Furman’s code of conduct, procedures and policies by reviewing the student handbook.

 Furman offers two sessions to acclimate international students to academics and college life—International Student Orientation and Fall Orientation.
 Our international students are required to attend both orientation sessions.
 After international orientation, new student orientation will begin.
 International Students should plan to arrive at Furman on Saturday, August 15.

 If you have a disability or medical condition that requires some type of accommodation, submit your disability documentation to us.
 See the guidelines for documenting disabilities.
 Documentation may be mailed, faxed or emailed to: